-In addition, State Farm offers good discounts, especially when it comes to policy bundling.
+In addition, State Farm offers discounts that can help lower your premium, especially when it comes to policy bundling.
 Customers who insure their home and vehicle with State Farm save up to $965 per year.
 State Farm also has discounts for having a home security system and an impact-resistant roof.

 Learn more: State Farm Insurance review

 Hastings Mutual is a regional insurance provider that offers basic home insurance coverage.
 However, Hastings Mutual’s home insurance policies also include coverage for small farms with up to 10 farm animals and/or three farm-type structures.

 Despite the limited coverage options, Hastings Mutual has very affordable policies, with an average premium of $1,198 per year.
 If Chicago homeowners remain claim-free while insured with Hastings Mutual, they can earn a disappearing deductible, which lowers your deductible by $75 for each claims-free year, up to $750.

 American Family’s home insurance premiums can be more expensive, but Chicago homeowners get access to good coverage options and discounts.
 American Family offers all the standard coverages, plus coverage options for matching siding protection, credit theft coverage, equipment breakdown coverage and flood insurance.
 You can also use the coverage calculator to determine how much coverage is right for you.